yunfei-teng/PyTorch-Tutorial-Spring-2018/README.md

 # PyTorch Tutorial
-PyTorch tutorial codes for Advanced Machine Learning, Spring 2018.
+PyTorch tutorial codes for course EL-9133 Advanced Machine Learning, NYU, Spring 2018

 ## Notes:
 We have 2 recitations in total.
 All the codes are inspired by [PyTorch official examples](https://github.com/pytorch/examples).